LachlanGray/slim-ql/README.md

 - Each line in `sample` is either enclosed in double quotes `""` or not.
     - If it is, this is a *prompt line* and the line is appended to the prompt
     - If not, the line is executed as python
 - Prompt lines treat curly braces `{}` the same way as f-strings.
-I.e. if you have a function-local variable `x`, then you can insert it into the prompt as
+I.e. if you have a variable `x`, then you can insert it into the prompt as
     ```
     ...
     "This prompt line says that x is {x}"